LESTER A. KIRKENDALL OUTSTANDING MENTOR AWARD

 Benefits of the Mentor/Mentee Relationship: Both sides benefit from the mentor/mentee relationship.
 Individuals who have mentoring relationships are more productive, more involved in their field, and more satisfied with the work that they are doing.
 Individuals who mentor can acquire a fresh perspective in sexuality studies or gain a reputation for identifying and developing top-notch talent.
 These benefits are passed on as good mentors promote a tradition of mentoring practices in their mentees.

-The Student Involvement to The Society’s Board of Directors welcomes nomination materials for the Lester A. Kirkendall Outstanding Mentor Award:
+Nominating Individuals: The Student Involvement Co-Chairs on The Society’s Board of Directors welcomes nomination materials for the Lester A. Kirkendall Outstanding Mentor Award.

 - Individual must have served in a mentorship role providing guidance to students/developing professionals in the field of sexuality.